(Un)reasonable Allure of Ante-hoc Interpretability for High-stakes Domains: Transparency Is Necessary but Insufficient for Comprehensibility: Unpacking Ante-hoc Interpretability

 \section{Unpacking Ante-hoc Interpretability}

-Data-driven predictive models are often classified as either \emph{interpretable} or \emph{black-box}.
-The second label is assigned to systems that are \emph{proprietary}, hence inaccessible, or \emph{too complicated} to comprehend~\cite{rudin2019stop}.
+Data-driven predictive models are often classified as either \emph{transparent} (i.e., comprehensible) or \emph{black-box}.
+The second label is assigned to systems that are \emph{proprietary}, hence inaccessible, or \emph{too complicated} to understand~\cite{rudin2019stop}.
 Setting the former situation aside, the latter presupposes an observer who appraises the intelligibility of the model in question.
-This suggests that interpretability may not be a binary property, but is rather determined by the degree to which one can understand the system's operations, and thus resides on a \emph{spectrum of opaqueness}~\cite{sokol2021explainability}.
-While ultimately a model may be deemed interpretable or black-box, it will differ across observers.
-In view of this fluidity, the distinction between \emph{ante-} and \emph{post-hoc} explainability commonly made in the literature invites further scrutiny.
+This suggests that interpretability may not be a binary property, but it is rather determined by the degree to which one can understand the system's operations, and thus resides on a \emph{spectrum of opaqueness}~\cite{sokol2021explainability}.
+While ultimately a model may be deemed comprehensible or black-box, this judgement will differ across observers.
+In view of this fluidity, the distinction between \emph{ante-} and \emph{post-hoc} techniques commonly made in the literature invites further scrutiny.

 Post-hoc explainability offers insights into the behaviour of a predictive system by building an additional \emph{explanatory model} that interfaces between it and human explainees (i.e., explanation recipients).
-This is the only approach suitable for black-box systems, with which we can interact exclusively by manipulating their inputs and observing their outputs.
-This limitation makes them unsuitable for high-stakes domains, such as medicine or healthcare, since the resulting explanations are not guaranteed to be reliable and truthful with respect to the underlying model~\cite{rudin2019stop}.
-Ante-hoc interpretability, in contrast, refers to data-driven systems whose model form adheres (in practice) to application- and domain-specific constraints -- a \emph{functional} definition -- which allows their designers to judge their trustworthiness and communicate how they operate to others~\cite{rudin2019stop}.
+This is the only approach compatible with black-box systems, with which we can interact exclusively by manipulating their inputs and observing their outputs.
+Such an operationalisation is nonetheless unsuitable for high-stakes domains, e.g., medicine or healthcare, since the resulting explanations are not guaranteed to be reliable and truthful with respect to the underlying model~\cite{rudin2019stop}.
+Ante-hoc interpretability, in contrast, often refers to data-driven systems whose model form adheres (in practice) to application- and domain-specific constraints -- a \emph{functional} definition -- which allows their designers to judge their trustworthiness and communicate how they operate to others~\cite{rudin2019stop}.